-IMPORTANT: This program is part of UA Online and may have special fees, enrollment procedures, and/or eligibility restrictions.
-Please be sure you are familiar with any unique instructions provided by UA Online or by the academic department offering classes you are interested in.
+IMPORTANT: This program is part of Arizona Online and may have special fees, enrollment procedures, and/or eligibility restrictions.
+Please be sure you are familiar with any unique instructions provided by Arizona Online or by the academic department offering classes you are interested in.

 Non-Degree students are eligible to enroll in graduate-level courses.
-Before you begin an Online Graduate Non-Degree seeking application, it is advisable that you also contact the department(s) offering your courses of interest to ensure that:
+However, before you begin an Online Graduate Non-Degree seeking application, it is advisable that you also contact the department(s) offering your courses of interest to ensure that:

 1. Their courses are available to Non-Degree students.